Nala Damajanti

 Nala Damajanti was the stage name of a late 19th-century snake charmer who toured with P.T.
 Barnum's circus and performed at the famed Folies Bergère in Paris.
-French sources identify her as Emilie Poupon (1861–?) of Nantey, Jura Department, France.
+French sources identify her as Emilie Poupon (1861–1944), born in Nantey, Jura Department, France.
 Promotional posters of Nala Damajanti have been widely reproduced and are thought to have inspired one of the popular folk images of the African water spirit Mami Wata.
 Similar acts performing under slightly variant names such as Mala Damajaute, Nata Damajaute, and Nala Damajante are thought to have been the same person.

-Origins
+Early life

-A 17 March 1887 French-language article in Le Gaulois revealed that Nala Damajanti was born Emilie Poupon in Nantey, France on 4 July 1861.
+A French-language article of 17 March 1887 in Le Gaulois revealed that Nala Damajanti was born Emilie Poupon in Nantey, France on 4 July 1861 (the civil registration agrees except for giving the date as 5 July, identifying her father and mother as Xavier Poupon and Madeleine Perrodin).
 In 1881 she was working as a governess with a French family in St. Petersburg, Russia, when she fell in love with and later married a ceiling-walking acrobat by the name of Palmer who introduced her to the art of snake charming.
 A record of her marriage to John Palmer in Walworth, Surrey, England on 20 Apr 1886 gives her full name as Mathilde Marie Amelia Poupon, aged 24, and her father's name as Xavier Poupon.
-After developing her skills, she toured in America and joined Barnum's famous circus troupe in 1885.
-She then returned to Paris to perform at the Folies Bergère (debuting on 18 February 1887).